WeixuanZ/dotfiles/README.md

 My dotfiles for macOS and Linux.

-To symlink all dotfiles tracked by git in this repository into your `$HOME`, simply use
+To symlink all config files tracked by git in this repository into your `$HOME` and `$HOME/.config/`, simply use

 ```sh
 make